 Chief of Staff.

 According to a number of journalists (Moloney, Patrick Bishop, Eamonn Mallie, etc), Gerry Adams was the Provisional IRA’s Chief of Staff between the 3rd of December 1977 and the 18th of February, 1978.
-Afterwards, he was replaced by Martin McGuinness, who held the role until 1982.
+Afterwards, Martin McGuinness took over the role until 1982.

 Fr Peter Forde.

-Files that were declassified in 2017 showed that Gerry Adams’ parish priest Fr.
+In 2017, declassified files showed that Gerry Adams’ parish priest Fr.
 Peter Forde told Irish official David Donoghue that Adams was ‘at most No 3’ on the IRA army council.
 Fr Forde added that McGuinness was ‘No 2’.